braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 **Introduction to Relational Quantum Mechanics (RQM)**

-Proposed by Rovelli in 1996, RQM is an interpretation of quantum mechanics that challenges the notion of an absolute, observer-independent quantum state.
+Proposed by Rovelli in 1996, RQM is an interpretation of quantum mechanics that challenges the notion of an absolute, observer-independent quantum state **[(Rovelli, 1996)](/monograph/appendices/a-references#A.54)**.
 The core tenet of RQM is that the properties of a physical system are relational; they are only meaningful with respect to another physical system (the "observer").
 As Rovelli states, "different observers can give different accounts of the same set of events."

 Crucially, an "observer", in this context is not necessarily a conscious being but can be any physical system that interacts with another.
 A particle's spin, for example, does not have an absolute value but only a value relative to the measuring apparatus that interacts with it.